lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/tutorials-dojo-tips-and-tricks.md

 ### Amazon S3 Glacier: Low-cost archive storage in the AWS Cloud

-> Amazon Glacier Select: FFilter objects with SQL syntax using bucket name & object key
+> [!NOTE] Amazon Glacier Select: FFilter objects with SQL syntax using bucket name & object key

 ### AWS Snow Family: Move petabytes of data to and from AWS, or process data at the edge

-> AWS Snow Family:
+> [!NOTE] AWS Snow Family:
 >
 > - Snowcone: 8TB - 14TB
 > - Snowball: 80TB